Metropolitan Atlanta Rapid Transit Authority: Heavy rail system

 Construction began on MARTA's heavy rail system in 1975, with the first rail service commencing on June 30, 1979.
 The system has since built most of the proposed rail lines, as well as stations in Dunwoody, Sandy Springs, and North Springs, which were not included in the original plan.
 The missing rail segments from the original plan include a Tucker-North DeKalb line with service to Emory University and North Druid Hills, a Northwest line with service to Brookwood and Northside Drive, the extension of the West line to Brownlee-Boulder Park near Fairburn Road, the extension of the Proctor Creek line to West Highlands, and a branch off the south line to Hapeville and Clayton County.

 Georgia State University was contracted to undergo archaeological excavations of rail construction areas in the late 1970s with the MARTA Archeology Project.
 Artifacts from the excavations are still housed at GSU.

 In December 2000, MARTA opened the final three MARTA rail stations to be built, Dunwoody, Sandy Springs and North Springs - all north of the Interstate 285 Perimeter.
 The tracks to those stations were run on the surface of the median strip of Georgia 400, which was constructed just east of the Buckhead area as a tollway during the early 1990s.
 This is one of just two places at which the MARTA rail system extends outside of Interstate 285.
 The other is at the Indian Creek Station in eastern DeKalb County.

 Since 2000, there have been no active railway expansion projects in the MARTA system due to lack of additional sales-tax funding, the need to spend its limited capital budget on refurbishing its older rolling stock, replacing the fare-collection system, repairing the tracks and their electrical systems, and other long-term maintenance, repair, and operations requirements.

-Memorial Drive BRT
+Service expansion

-On September 27, 2010, MARTA opened a bus rapid transit line along Memorial Drive from Kensington Station to the Goldsmith Road MARTA park and ride lot in Stone Mountain and Ponce De Leon Avenue.
-The bus had two routes: The Q Express runs between MARTA's Kensington Station and a free 150-car Park-and-Ride lot at Goldsmith Road & Memorial Drive; The Express only stops twice along the way at North Hairston Road and again at Georgia Perimeter College.
+On September 27, 2010, MARTA opened a bus rapid transit line along Memorial Drive from Kensington Station to the Goldsmith Road MARTA park-and-ride lot in Stone Mountain and Ponce De Leon Avenue.
+The bus had two routes, the Q Express and Q Limited.
+Express service was discontinued due to low ridership in 2013.

-The Q Limited also ran north along Memorial Drive from Kensington Station but branched off at North Hairston Road on the way to East Ponce de Leon Avenue.
-The Q Limited had four stops along the way in addition the same stops for the Express The implementation of revenue-collecting service had initially been planned for early 2009.
-Due to low ridership, BRT service was discontinued.